cul-it/exhibits-library-cornell-edu/README.md

    >
    > Visit the Sidekiq dashboard at [http://localhost:3000/sidekiq](http://localhost:3000/sidekiq)

-## Linting

-This project uses RuboCop to ensure consistency in code style/formatting.

-To output rubocop issues with docker:
+#### Testing with manual setup

 ```
-# Open an interactive bash session:
-$ docker compose -f compose.dev.yaml exec -it webapp bash

-# Run rubocop:
-$ bundle exec rubocop
+$ bundle exec rspec
 ```

-To output rubocop issues with manual setup:
+#### Linting with manual setup

+This project uses RuboCop to ensure consistency in code style/formatting.
+To output rubocop issues:

 ```
 $ bundle exec rubocop